fasciculus/fasciculus/source/Fasciculus.Docs.Content/Blog/Y2025/M02/FuzzyStringDesaster.md

 ---
 # The Fuzzy String Desaster

+... or where creating fuzzy strings blow into my face.

 !frontmatter{Author, Published}

-... or where creating fuzzy strings blow into my face.

 ## Motivation

 While researching possibilities to create a future search engine or auto-completion feature, I stumbled over fuzzyness of strings.
+This could be interesting for search engines or auto-completion.

 ## Edit Distance